 DARZALEX in Combination with Lenalidomide and Dexamethasone in NDMM

-MAIA (MMY3008; clinicaltrials.gov identifier: NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study comparing DARZALEX, lenalidomide, and dexamethasone (D-Rd) in patients with NDMM not eligible for high-dose chemotherapy (HDT) and autologous stem-cell transplantation (ASCT; N=737).1
+MAIA (MMY3008; NCT02252172) is an international, phase 3, randomized, open-label, active-controlled, multicenter study evaluating the safety and efficacy of DARZALEX in combination with lenalidomide + dexamethasone (D-Rd) compared to lenalidomide + dexamethasone (Rd) in patients with NDMM not eligible for high-dose chemotherapy (HDT) and ASCT; N=737.1

 Results